moong dal recipe with tomato and mint | sookhi moong dal | tamatar pudina moong dal

 When pressure cooked, moong dal tends to get somewhat slimy, which is why I wasn’t too kicked about it in my early cooking days.
 Besides it doesn’t have the kind of rich flavour that is inherent to tur dal.

-Add some masalas and a good tempering in ghee and moong dal turns more palatable.
+In my attempt to make moong dal more palatable, I figured that adding ingredients with a lot of flavour such as mint, ginger or garlic works very well.
 Cooking moong dal by the boiling method as against the pressure cooking method keeps the texture alive and makes it a much better dish.
-This dal is perfect for stove top cooking, taking hardly 10 minutes to cook, when soaked for half an hour or so.
+Moong dal is perfect for stove top cooking, taking hardly 10 minutes to cook, when soaked for half an hour or so.

 This sookhi moong dal recipe with tomato and mint has fresh tomatoes from my garden as well as mint in two ways – fresh as well as dried (for a bit of mystery in the background).
 For those who are not fond of the sticky texture of moong dal, this sookhi moong dal is a game changer.
 Serve this dal with rotis.

 The light moong dal with a fresh flavour from mint and tomatoes makes it a very good summer meal with some phulka rotis and chaas (spiced buttermilk).